FAIRmat-NFDI/AreaC-DOC-H5MD-for-NOMAD/docs/file_structure/particles.md

 absolute position in space of an *arbitrary* periodic image of that particle. -->

 `image`
-:   An element that represents periodic images of the box as coordinate vectors
-    of `Float` or `Integer` type and allows one to compute for each particle its absolute position in space.
+:   <a id="image_anchor"></a>**(currently unused in H5MD-NOMAD)** An element that represents periodic images of the box as coordinate vectors of `Float` or `Integer` type and allows one to compute for each particle its absolute position in space.
 If `image` is present, `position` must be present as well.
 For time-dependent data, the `step` and `time` datasets of `image` must equal those of `position`, which must be accomplished by hard-linking the respective datasets.

 <!-- If the component $k$ of `box/boundary` (see [below](#simulation-box)) is set
 to `none`, the values of the corresponding component $k$ of `image` serve as